-It is important to keep the Trust Fund Office informed of any change in your personal or family situation, or contact information.
+It is important to keep the Trust Fund Office informed of any change in your personal or family situation or contact information.
 You or your dependents must notify the Trust Fund Office and submit the proper documentation as required by the Trust Fund if any of the following events occur:

-- You or your family members change mailing addresses or telephone numbers. - You get married, divorced, widowed, legally separated or end a grandfathered Domestic Partnership. - You wish to add an additional dependent child (such as a new baby or an adopted child). - You become disabled. - You or your dependent(s) become eligible for Medicare. - You have other health care coverage.
+- You or your family members change mailing addresses or telephone numbers. - You get married, divorced, widowed, legally separated, or end a grandfathered Domestic Partnership. - You wish to add an additional dependent child (such as a new baby or an adopted child). - You become disabled. - You or your dependent(s) become eligible for Medicare. - You have other health care coverage. - You become gainfully employed for 20 or more hours per week.